Waxes

 5-Alkylresorcinols or resorcinolic lipids are minor wax or cell wall constituents of higher plants, although they are present in other plant tissues, including roots, and some forms are found in insects, fungi, algae, slime moulds, mosses and bacteria.
 They are part of a wider class of phenolic lipids that include the anacardic acids.
 In structure, they are 5-alkyl-1,3-dihydroxybenzenes in which the alkyl moiety is linear (non-isoprenoid), and they exist in a wide range of chain lengths with varying numbers and positions of double bonds.
 Species with fully saturated chains tend to be more abundant in cereals, where alkylresorcinols can occur in significant amounts.
 In rye, 74 forms have been characterized with 5-alkyl chain lengths of 14 to 27 carbon atoms and zero to four double bonds, together with forms with oxo groups or 2‑methyl-substituents in the ring.
 The wax layer of Scilla bifolia, a herbaceous perennial, contains five classes of alkylphenyl lipids, including resorcinols and structurally related methoxy- and methyl-benzene derivatives.
 Sorgoleone or 2-hydroxy-5-methoxy-3-[8Z,11Z,14-pentadecatriene]-p-benzoquinone and related molecules are major components of the oily substance exuding from the roots of sorghum (Sorghum bicolor).
 2‑Methyl-alkylresorcinols are only present in significant amounts in the pseudo-cereal quinoa.

 The two components of alkylresorcinols are synthesised in different subcellular compartments.
-In the biosynthesis of sorgoleone in Sorghum bicolor, a type III polyketide synthase can repeatedly condense a fatty acid substrate, derived from plastids, with malonyl CoA-linked building blocks to produce a tetraketide intermediate, which is cyclized and decarboxylated to produce an aromatic ring with a long alkyl tail; other functional groups are then added by other enzyme systems.
+In the biosynthesis of sorgoleone in Sorghum bicolor, a type III polyketide synthase can repeatedly condense a fatty acid substrate, derived from plastids, with malonyl CoA-linked building blocks to produce a tetraketide intermediate, which is cyclized and decarboxylated to produce an aromatic ring with a long alkyl tail; other substituents are then added by other enzyme systems.
 It seems likely that comparable mechanisms are involved in the biosynthesis of other alkylresorcinols, which in general display a wide range of biological activities in plants.
 They are strongly amphiphilic and serve as antioxidants, with antimicrobial, antiparasitic, cytotoxic and growth regulation properties.
-Sorgoleone is a growth inhibitor, urushiols (related structurally to the anacardic acids) are the active ingredients in poison ivy, and olivetolic acid is a precursor to cannabinoids.
+Sorgoleone is a growth inhibitor, urushiols (related structurally to the anacardic acids) are the toxic ingredients in poison ivy, and olivetolic acid is a precursor to cannabinoids.

 Dialkylresorcinols are produced by many bacterial species, including insect and human pathogens of the genus Photorhabdus, where they may have structural roles in membranes.
-Some may function as quorum sensing molecules in the same way as homoserine lactones.
+Some may be quorum sensing molecules in the same way as homoserine lactones.
 They are the main constituents of the outer shell of the cyst of Azotobacter sp., while 2-n-hexyl-5-n‑propylresorcinol is an antibiotic isolated from cultures of Pseudomonas sp.
 Resorcinolic lipids from Cyanobacteria are structurally distinct from those of heterotrophic bacteria in that they are often halogenated or glycosylated, and they may exhibit intra- or inter-molecular cyclizations.

 6. Analysis

 Thin-layer and high-performance liquid chromatography have been used to isolate individual classes of waxes for more detailed analysis.
-On the other hand, much of the more recent published work has made use of high-temperature gas chromatography following trimethylsilylation, often in combination with mass spectrometry (electron impact ionization), so that simultaneous identification and quantification of the various molecular species can be achieved.
+On the other hand, much of the more recent published work has made use of high-temperature gas chromatography following trimethylsilylation, ideally in combination with mass spectrometry (electron impact ionization), so that simultaneous identification and quantification of the various molecular species can be achieved.

 Further Reading